ellennickles/xphoto-s24/week6/README.md

     - Does this change your answer to Part 1's question above?
 How so?
 - Be sure to include at least one (1) question for discussion or further reflection.
-- Submit your response (including the artist's image that your selected) on [Brightspace](https://brightspace.nyu.edu/d2l/home/344680).
+- Submit your response (including the selected artist's image) on [Brightspace](https://brightspace.nyu.edu/d2l/home/344680).

 ### Part 3 • Prepare for next week

-- Next week in class, we will use Midjourney, an AI image generator accessible from within the app, Discord.
+- Next week in class, we will use [Midjourney](https://www.midjourney.com/home), an AI image generator accessible from within the app, Discord.
   - For this you will need to create Discord account if you don't already have one.
   - You will also need to subscribe to a Midjourney plan with a credit card.
 I